 Laura is passionate about music education and fostering music appreciation in today's youth.
 She currently serves as Oboe Teaching Artist for the Los Angeles Philharmonic YOLA program, an El Sistema based organization that provides music education in traditionally underserved communities.
 Laura previously worked with The Harmony Project as well as the Thornton Community Engagement Program at USC, where she was twice recognized for outstanding performance, leadership, and commitment to the community.
 Laura enjoys teaching oboists of all ages and levels and maintains a robust private studio.
 Laura has operated a handmade reed business since 2015 and is enthusiastic about reed-making pedagogy.
 After graduating from the University of Southern California, she was invited to present guest master classes and serve as the reed-making coach for all current oboe majors.

-In 2018, Laura completed the Doctor of Musical Arts degree in oboe performance at the University of Southern California Thornton School of Music.
-She was awarded the Brandon Mehrle Service Award in recognition of individuals who have shown extraordinary support of the USC Thornton School of Music through a commitment of energy and professional expertise.
-While at USC, she led reed making workshops and established the annual Oboe Cleaning Day for students to learn instrument care and maintenance.
-Laura's academic studies were focused in Music Teaching and Learning, with additional emphasis in Baroque Oboe and Arranging.
-She studied oboe with Marion Kuszyk and Joel Timm and baroque oboe with Lot Demeyer.
-Previously, Laura was the graduate teaching assistant at Arizona State University, where she completed her Bachelor of Music and Master of Music degrees under the tutelage of Martin Schuring.
+Laura completed the Doctor of Musical Arts at USC in 2018.
+She graduated with honors and was awarded the Brandon Mehrle Service Award in recognition of individuals who demonstrate extraordinary support of the Thornton School of Music through a commitment of energy and professional expertise.
+While at USC, Laura led reed-making sessions, established the annual Oboe Cleaning Day for students to learn instrument care and maintenance, and was the oboe instructor for students pursuing music minors.
+Her academic studies were focused in Music Teaching and Learning, with additional emphasis on Baroque Oboe and Arranging.
+Laura studied oboe with Joel Timm and Marion Kuszyk, and baroque oboe with Lot Demeyer.
+Prior to living in Los Angeles, Laura earned her Bachelor and Master of Music degrees in her native state of Arizona under the tutelage of Martin Schuring at Arizona State University.